apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/druid/historical/v1/loadstatus`

 Retrieves a JSON object of the form `{"cacheInitialized":<value>}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.

-This can be used to know when a Historical process is ready to be queried after a restart.
+Use this endpoint to know when a Historical process is ready to be queried after a restart.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->